lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 for the suspected factors.

 A particularly dangerous example I've seen is to declare victory the moment one sees their system beat the baseline in end-to-end metrics.
-For example, "we have 800x higher transaction throughput than baseline Y" (ratios that are quite fashionable these days!).
+For example, "we improved transaction throughput by 800x over baseline Y" (ratios that are quite fashionable these days!).
 Again, don't assume, but follow up with the required lower-level analysis to confirm you can thoroughly explain *why* the performance disparity exists.